 Litecoin Spot ETFs

 A spot ETF holds Litecoin directly to back its shares.
 An approved ETF provider, such as Grayscale, would purchase and secure a large amount of LTC in custody.
-The provider then issues shares representing ownership of a portion of those holdings.
+The provider then issues shares that represent ownership of a portion of those holdings.
 These shares trade on a stock exchange at a price that closely mirrors Litecoin's real-time market value.

 Litecoin Futures ETFs